This Week Will Mark A Turning Point For Britain And Brexit. Really!

 Lawmakers would then vote on Wednesday or Thursday on whether to postpone Brexit, which might be the only choice at that point.

 May, who is against a delay, has said Brexit could only be postponed until the end of June, at the latest.
 Even if Parliament votes for a delay (which does nothing to resolve Brexit), it would require all 27 remaining EU countries to agree.
-Brussels, which feels as if it's been asked to solve a domestic British political dispute, would want a clear explanation of how granting the U.K. several more months would solve an issue that has paralyzed Britain's political system.
+Brussels, which feels as if it has been asked to solve a domestic British political dispute, would want a clear explanation of how granting the U.K. several more months would solve an issue that has paralyzed Britain's political system.

 How long is this going to drag out?

 Probably for years.
 Right now, Brussels and London are only arguing over the so-called divorce arrangement, unwinding more than 40 years of economic integration.
-After they sort out the terms of withdrawal, they will have to negotiate a new free-trade agreement, which typically takes years — and which analysts say will be even more difficult that what we've been witnessing.
+After they sort out the terms of withdrawal, they will have to negotiate a new free-trade agreement, which typically takes years — and which analysts say will be even more difficult than what we've been witnessing.

 How will Prime Minister Theresa May be judged and what's her future?